anjackson/anjackson.github.io/content/blog/2024-05-07-for-the-love.md

 Even if there's little *passion* left in the building, these calcified structures form a kind of love.
 The roles and routines that provide a stable environment, day to day, week to week, because that's what we do.
 Leaning on learned behaviours built from lessons at risk of fading into hazy memory.

 This rigid foundation strains.
 Digital catalogue records are born, online catalogues grow in sophistication, empowering the familiar systems and services.
 Then digitisation promises wider access, while the born-digital turns from a fringe concern to a looming wave.
-And now, the first oscillations of the storm surge from *Generative AI*.
+And now, the first oscillations of the storm surge from generative AI.

 At every stage, more pressure to do more, while funding only falls.